 Meet Zac Blanchard

-Zac is a devoted father, Marine veteran, and an influential figure in the Baltimore community.
-Originally from South Louisiana and an alumnus of the Naval Academy, Zac dedicated eight years to serving in the US Marine Corps.
-During his tenure, he spent the final three years imparting knowledge on American Government and mentoring future Marines at the Naval Academy.
-Zac held the position of President of Federal Hill Neighborhood Association up until his inauguration to Baltimore City Council.
-He was also the Vice President for Economic Development at the Midtown Community Benefits District.
-In that role, Zac collaborated with Baltimore City Government, neighborhood leaders, and various stakeholders to enhance the living, working, and recreational conditions in Mount Vernon, Madison Park, Bolton Hill, and Charles North.
+Originally from South Louisiana and an alumnus of the Naval Academy, he served eight years in the US Marine Corps.
+He spent his last three years of service teaching American government and mentoring future Marines at the Naval Academy.
+Prior to being elected to Baltimore City Council, he was President of Federal Hill Neighborhood Association, served as the Design Committee chair of Federal Hill Main Street, and was the Vice President for Economic Development at the Midtown Community Benefits District.
+At Midtown, Zac collaborated with Baltimore City government, neighborhood leaders, and various stakeholders to enhance the living, working, and recreational conditions in Mount Vernon, Madison Park, Bolton Hill, and Charles North.

 A smiling man with a beard, wearing a gray blazer, blue shirt, and navy sweater, standing against a dark blue background.